myapos/Greek2Greenglish/README.md

 1. Download jar file and double click to it.
 Then a simple GUI is displayed.
 2. User can select one or multiple text files with greek characters for refactoring to greenglish

-3. After selection user can press refactor or rename button depending on his selection and complete the process
+3. After selection user can press refactor and complete the process

 Notes